kevinchunyu/washington_cellular_towers/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet-ajax/2.1.0/leaflet.ajax.min.js"></script>
 ```

-In the directory `assets`, you will find a geojson file - `cell_towers.geojson`.
+In the directory `assets`, you will find a geojson file - `celltowers.geojson`.
 Enter the following code snippet to add the cell towers to the map.

 ```js
 // 3.
 Add cell towers GeoJSON Data